eBay/HomeStore/README.md

 solution.
 Each "service" provides a crash-resilient and persistent form of familiar data structures.

 ### MetaSvc (std::map)
 K/V store that avoids _torn pages_.
-Used to store recovery information (e.g. Superblocks) to re-initialize application state after reboot.
+Used to store state information (e.g. Superblocks) which re-initialize application state after reboot.

+### IndexSvc (std::unordered_map)
+A B+Tree used to optimize for *FAST* Reads.
+Value is typically the result of allocation from the ReplicationSvc.

+### ReplicationSvc
+An abstraction on DataSvc that replicates between application instances.

 ### DataSvc (new/delete)
 Free flat-allocation space.
 Hooks are provided if a particular allocation pattern (e.g. Heap) is desirable.

-### IndexSvc (std::unordered_map)
-A B+Tree used to optimize for *FAST* Reads.
-Value is typically the result of allocation from the DataSvc.

 ### LogSvc (std::list)
-Random Access ciruclar buffer.
+Random Access circular buffer.
 Typically not used directly but levaraged by other Services to provide crash-resiliency.

-### ReplicationSvc
-An abstraction on DataSvc that replicates between application instances.

 ## Application Diagram